cjus/node-neo4j-presentation/presentation/readme.md

 <img src="TerrainWireframe.jpg" width="500"/>
 <img src="3dcharacter.png" width="500"/>

-> As a quick aside, the process of applying a skin (texture) to a wire frame model involves mapping an image onto the area within vertices and edges in a process known as texture mapping.
+> As a quick aside, the process of applying a skin (texture) to a wire frame model involves mapping an image onto the area within vertices and edges - a process known as texture mapping.

 Researchers are also using graphs to understand diverse topics such as biodiversity, terrorist networks, and spread of global epidemics.
 Here is a graph that links 40 of the earliest known AIDS patients by sexual contact.

 <img src="aids.png" width="500"/>